sanekSOkOlOv/sanekSOkOlOv/README.md

 <h2 align="left">Hi 👋!
-My name is Oleksandr and I'm Full Stack Engineer, from Ukraine.</h2>
+My name is Oleksandr and I'm a Full Stack Engineer from Ukraine.</h2>

 ###